© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Nuthills Roman villa is a scheduled monument protected by Historic England under reference 1004723.
 View the official record →

-Nuthills Roman villa is a Romano-British settlement located in Wiltshire, England.
+Nuthills Roman villa is a Roman villa site located in Wiltshire, England, dating to the Roman period of occupation in Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004723.

 Nuthills Roman villa is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004723.